alalieva/Mobile-App-Performance-Analytics-Dashboard/README.md

 >_For Churned Users the delta is interpreted inversely: a negative delta indicates an improvement (fewer users churned)._
 _For Refund Rate%  the delta is interpreted inversely: a negative delta indicates an improvement (fewer refunds)._
 >

+## Key Insights

+The insights below represent examples of patterns observed in the dashboard.
+Since the dashboard is interactive, metrics can be analyzed across different time periods (last 7 days, month, quarter, year) and user segments.

+### Short-term Trends (Recent Performance)
+**Decline in New User Acquisition**
+New user registrations decreased by 22% week-over-week, indicating a slowdown in acquisition.
+This may be related to seasonal effects at the end of December or reduced marketing activity.

+**Increase in User Churn**
+Churned users increased by 57% WoW, which is the most concerning short-term signal.
+Combined with lower acquisition this creates pressure on the total user base.

+**Stable Active User Base**
+Despite acquisition and churn fluctuations, the number of active users remained almost unchanged (-0.99%), suggesting that the product maintains a stable core audience.

+**Continued Growth of Paying Users**
+The number of paying users increased by 4.8% WoW, indicating that existing users continue converting to paid plans even during slower acquisition periods.

+### Long-term Trends (Product & Revenue Performance)
+**Early Retention Drop**
+Cohort analysis shows that the largest retention drop occurs after the first month, highlighting the importance of early user activation and onboarding.

+**Formation of a Loyal User Core**
+After the initial decline retention stabilizes, suggesting the presence of a loyal user base that continues using the product over time.

+**Steady Growth in Recurring Revenue**
+MRR increased by 7.9% month-over-month, showing consistent subscription revenue growth throughout 2025.

+**High-Value Acquisition Channels**
+Users acquired through App Store search (ASO) and referral channels show the highest share of Premium subscriptions (over 63%), indicating stronger monetization potential from these sources.

+**Churn Driven by Product Value Perception**
+Among Premium users the leading churn reason is "Not useful", suggesting that improving the perceived value or visibility of Premium features may help reduce churn.